FALLfield/MPU/Y2S2/Obejct Oriented Technology/notes.md

   - Variable names must be unique in some procedural programming languages
   - A single procefural program will commonly hold a thousand of vairables and many functions

+## Chapter3 Design with UML

+- Problems

+  - Software system is getting increasingly complex.
+It always require a team of programmers to develop
+  - Each programmer will reponse to part of the system development and share their codes between developers.
+  - Need a simpler and standard way to present the complex system for sharing information

+- Model

+  - What is modeling?
+    - Modeling consists of building an abstraction of reality.

+- What is UML?
+  - Unified Modeling Language is a standard language for specifying, visualizing, constructing, and documenting the artifacts of sftware systems